grimme-lab/qc2-teaching/doc/prog-fortran.rst

       ./helloprog
        This is probably the simplest Fortran program.

-   Directly after the ``gfortran`` command, you find the input file name.
+   Directly after the ``gfortran`` command, you find the source file name.
    The ``-o`` flag allows you to name your program.
    Try to leave out the ``-o helloprog`` part and translate ``hello.f90`` again with ``gfortran``.
 You will find that the default name for your executable